-High self-esteem and pride are two different phenomena and understanding the definition of both will make you understand that there’s no need for fear when building your self-esteem.
-If you truly build high self-esteem, it will save you from pride because pride in its most basic form, is rooted in low self-esteem.
+High self-esteem and pride are two different concepts which when you truly understand, you’ll have no fear building your self-esteem.
+This is because building high self-esteem actually saves you from pride as pride in its most basic form, is rooted in low self-esteem.

 Here are 10 differences between pride and high self-esteem

-1. Pride is a sense of superiority to others while high self-esteem is a sense of personal worth not against others
+1. Pride is a sense of superiority over others while high self-esteem is a sense of personal worth not against others

 This is the biggest difference between pride and high self-esteem.
-There is comparison with pride.
+Pride is centered around comparison.
 High self-esteem thinks it is worth much, while pride thinks it is with more.
 With or without anybody, high self-esteem stills feels valuable but pride only feels valuable by feeling more valuable than others.

 2. Pride is rooted in a deep feeling of insecurity and worthlessness while high self-esteem is rooted in a deep feeling of security and worth

-3. Pride constantly seeks affirmations and proofs that confirm one is importance while high self-esteem is secured in its importance and don’t have a need to proof it
+3. Pride constantly seeks affirmations and proofs that confirm one is important while high self-esteem is secured in its importance and doesn’t have a need to prove it

 4. Pride cannot exist with humility while high self-esteem can exist with humility